Peer Community In

 CAN RECOMMENDERS BE EXCLUDED IF THEY DO NOT DO THEIR JOB CORRECTLY?

-Yes, the Managing Board can exclude recommenders if their recommendations are of insufficient quality, if they do not do their job properly, or if they do not comply with the code of conduct of PCI.
+Yes, the Managing Board can exclude recommenders if their recommendations are of insufficient quality, if they do not perform their duties properly, or if they do not comply with the PCI code of conduct.

 HOW CAN I BECOME A RECOMMENDER?

 In each PCI, new recommenders are nominated by current recommenders and approved by the Managing Board.
-If you are interested in becoming a recommender, please contact a current recommender in your field or a member of the Managing Board of a PCI.
+If you are interested in becoming a recommender, please have a look at this page and contact a current recommender in your field or a member of the Managing Board of a PCI.

 IS THE EDITORIAL PROCESS ARCHIVED?